-Introduction

-Acknowledgments

-Mission & Vision Statement

-Background to the Srategic Plan

-2013 Strategic Plan in Review

-Crafting the 2023 Strategic Plan

-Part One: Component Plans of the 2023 Strate

-Part Two: New Objectives of the 2023 Strategic

-gic Plan c Plan
+Acknowledgments Mission & Vision Statement Background to the Srategic Plan 2013 Strategic Plan in Review Crafting the 2023 Strategic Plan Part One: Component Plans of the 2023 Strategic Part Two: New Objectives of the 2023 Strategic egic Plan c Plan

-Pages 5

-INTRODUCTION
+STRATEGIC PLAN

+Page 4 Pages 5 Pages 6-7 Pages 8-9 Pages 10-11 Pages 12-13 Pages 14-23 Pages 24-53

+Montrose 3rd Graders participating in a mock City Council meeting

-When I first set about revising this Strategic Plan, it was 2018, and the plan I had crafted in 2013 - with tremendous help from our community - was beginning to need a refresh.
-A year or two of workshopping ideas with Council and the broader community quickly passed, and before I knew it we were in the midst of managing our local response to a global pandemic.
+When I first set about revising our Strategic Plan it was 2018, and the plan we crafted in 2013 - with tremendous help from our community - was beginning to need a refresh.
+A year or two of workshopping ideas with Council and the broader community quickly passed, and before I knew it, we were in the midst of managing our local response to a global pandemic.
 As you can imagine, that took up a lot of bandwidth, and the strategic plan was put on pause for a bit.

-So here we are now, a few years later, and, looking back, I'm glad we put this project on hold.
+So here we are, a few years later, and I'm thankful we put this project on hold.
 A lot has changed since our last comprehensive plan was crafted and adopted in 2013.
 Our focus on equity, sustainability, social services were more peripheral, and have since been brought into sharp focus.
-The tone and tenor of community dialogue has changed, and changed again and again, as our broader society grapples with the implications of social media and national polarization.
-We have a vocabulary and a perspective and a posture today that we didn't have even three years ago.
+The tone and tenor of community dialogue has gone through iterations of change, as our broader society grapples with the implications of social media and national polarization.
+We have a vocabulary, a perspective and a posture today that we didn't have even three years ago.
 And so, we go into this strategic plan update with a strengthened vision of and a blueprint for a Bexley community that is resilient, forward-thinking, creative, energized, and prepared.

-The old convention in Bexley not so long ago was that plans were expensive documents that looked good but sat on the shelf and gathered dust.
+The old convention in Bexley, not so long ago, was that plans were expensive documents that looked good but sat on the shelf and gathered dust.
 So deep was the skepticism for planning when I launched the initial Land Use Strategy effort that I kept encountering resistance about the mere concept of embarking upon and completing a planning effort.
 Our City's leadership team has blown this old convention out of the water, with a series of deep community planning efforts that have strongly guided our projects and policies.
-Slowly but surely we've created plans, stuck to them, and accomplished what we set out to achieve in our planning processes, building up trust in our planning processes along the way.
+Slowly but surely, we've created plans, stuck to them, built community trust, and accomplished what we set out to achieve in our planning processes.

 I don't hear the old adage about plans gathering dust anymore.
 In fact, I'd say that our planning efforts have been so consistent and meaningful that they have in many ways facilitated the delay of this comprehensive strategic plan update.
-It occurred to me as I began analyzing our survey data and thinking through where we were headed next, that so much of what were setting out to achieve was in many ways touched upon by a canon of plans and strategies that, taken together, are a meaningful basis for a comp plan.
-And so, this 2023 Strategic Plan does something new: it incorporates all of the recent plans that are still alive and well, confirms that they are still relevant and incorporated into our broader strategic vision, and fills in the gaps between those existing strategies.
+It occurred to me as I began analyzing our survey data and thinking through where we were headed next, that so much of what we're setting out to achieve was touched upon by a canon of plans and strategies that, taken together, are a meaningful basis for a comp plan.
+And so, this 2023 Strategic Plan Update does something new: it incorporates all of the recent plans that are still alive and well, confirms that they are still relevant and incorporated into our broader strategic vision, and fills in the gaps between those existing strategies.